Article I Introduction

 - A student may bring into the examination room only those items previously authorized by the professor or staff in charge.

-- A student, during an examination, shall not use materials not authorized by the instructions given for the examination, nor shall he or she discuss the examination with any person other than the professor in charge or his or her designee.
+- A student, during an examination, shall not use materials not authorized by the instructions given for the examination, nor shall they discuss the examination with any person other than the professor in charge or their designee.

-- A student shall not take an examination for another student, nor shall he or she permit another person to take an examination for him or her.
+- A student shall not take an examination for another student, nor shall they permit another person to take an examination for them.

-- A student shall not remove from the examination room a copy of the examination or any portion thereof, or any preliminary notes made by him or her in answering the examination, unless such removal is specifically authorized by the professor in charge or his or her designee.
+- A student shall not remove from the examination room a copy of the examination or any portion thereof, or any preliminary notes made by them in answering the examination, unless such removal is specifically authorized by the professor in charge or their designee.

 - A student shall not act in any manner that would unreasonably interfere with other examinees during an examination.

-- Where a student’s conduct unreasonably interferes with other examinees, the proctor shall report the matter immediately to the professor in charge or his or her designee, who may order the student to leave and may prevent the student from continuing the examination.
-The matter shall promptly be reported to the Associate Dean for Student Affairs, who will take action as provided in Article VI(A).
+- Where a student’s conduct unreasonably interferes with other examinees, the proctor shall report the matter immediately to the professor in charge or their designee, who may order the student to leave and may prevent the student from continuing the examination.
+The matter shall promptly be reported to the Associate Dean of Student Affairs, who will take action as provided in Article VI(A).

-- It is the obligation of each student to check that the student received a full examination paper and to assure that the answers are returned to the professor in charge, or his or her designee, at the time indicated at the end of the examination.
+- It is the obligation of each student to check that the student received a full examination paper and to assure that the answers are returned to the professor in charge, or their designee, at the time indicated at the end of the examination.

-- Where a student is suspected of cheating during the examination, the matter shall be reported to the Associate Dean for Student Affairs as soon as is reasonably possible.
+- Where a student is suspected of cheating during the examination, the matter shall be reported to the Associate Dean of Student Affairs as soon as is reasonably possible.

 - A student who has taken a particular examination and a student who will take that examination at a subsequent time or date shall not discuss it with each other, and a student who has deferred the taking of an examination shall not attempt to ascertain its contents.